Dinoman1221/D-FLIPDLOP-NEGEDGE/README.md

 **RESULTS**

-Thus the D flipflop is implemented and verified.
+sucessfully implemented D flipflop using verilog and validating their functionality using their functional tables